IPvZero/IOS-XR-NETCONF-LAB/README.md

 ```

 ### WARNING
 This lab uses a shared resource.
-If others are using it at the same to you might experience errors (lock denied...) and failures due to timeouts.
+If others are using it at the same you may experience errors (lock denied...) and failures due to timeouts.
-When this happens you will need to wait until the resource is freed up.
+When this happens you will need to wait until the resource is freed up before trying again.

 ### LAB INSTRUCTIONS
 Pip install the dependencies and git clone the repository.
 Change into the ```IOS-XR-NETCONF-LAB``` directory.